sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 # Deploying and Managing Infrastructure at Scale

 ## What is CloudFormation?
-- AWS CloudFormation is an infrastructure as code tool that allows you to define a wide variety of AWS resources in a declarative way using JSON or YAML text-based documents called CloudFormation templates.
+- AWS CloudFormation is an infrastructure as code **(IaC)** tool that allows you to define a wide variety of AWS resources in a declarative way using JSON or YAML text-based documents called CloudFormation **templates**.

-- Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment
+- Amazon CloudFront is a fast content delivery network **(CDN)** service that securely **delivers data**, **videos**, **applications**, and **APIs** to customers globally with **low latency**, high transfer speeds, all within a developer-friendly environment

 - It is a content delivery network (CDN) service that helps deliver content to users more quickly and securely.

-- It does this by caching content at edge locations around the world, so that users can access it from the nearest location.
+- It does this by *caching content at edge locations* around the world, so that users can access it from the nearest location.

 - This can significantly improve the performance of your website or application, especially for users who are located far away from your origin server.

-- CloudFront can also help to protect your content from security threats, such as DDoS attacks.
+- CloudFront can also help to *protect your content from security threats*, such as *DDoS attacks*.

-- CloudFront is a pay-as-you-go service, so you only pay for the bandwidth that you use.
+- CloudFront is a **pay-as-you-go** service, so you only pay for the bandwidth that you use.

 - CloudFormation is a declarative way of outlining your AWS Infrastructure, for any resources (most of them are supported)
 - For example, within a CloudFormation template, you say: